Team Members

 • Bachelor of Laws – University of Queensland

-• Graduate Diploma in Legal Practice – Queensland University of Technology
+• Graduate Diploma of Legal Practice – Queensland University of Technology

 • Member – Family Law Practitioners Association